Civic Leadership Institute

 Families who wish to apply for financial aid should submit a Financial Aid Application, along with all supporting materials (including income documentation and a statement of need).

 Financial aid funds are limited and are granted on a rolling basis beginning in January, so families seeking aid are encouraged to apply early.
-Families seeking aid are also encouraged to apply for the payment plan (see below), as financial aid awards may not cover the entire tuition fee.
+The financial aid application deadline is April 15.

 The amount of aid awarded varies from partial to full tuition.
 Awards are based on family income and extenuating circumstances.
 Requests for assistance typically exceed resources.
 Most families awarded aid have a total household income of less than $50,000.